maxigas/escape/chapter2.md

         - dissappearance of multi-platform client
     + APIs, technical means and strategies of enclosure [@Helmond2015a; @Helmond+etal2019a]

+## From @Maxigas2017c

+**Internet Relay Chat is a very basic but very flexible protocol for real time written conversations.**  It has been first implemented in 1988, one year before the World Wide Web.
+IRC reached the height of its popularity as a general purpose social media during the first Gulf War and the siege of Sarajevo (1992-1996).
+At this time it performed various functions that were later fulfilled by specialised programs and platforms, such as dating, following friends or file sharing.  *As the population of the Internet grew and market consolidation set it on the turn of the millennium, IRC faded from the public view.*

+…

 ## From @LatzkoToth2014a (adapted and expanded draft version)

 ## The unreachable standard